SimonCousaert/js_test/README.md

 node index.js
 ```

-The script will:
-1. Launch a headless browser using Puppeteer.
+What the script does:
+	1. Checks Previously Stored Articles
+      - The script loads a local JSON file (e.g., storedArticles.json) to see which articles were fetched during the previous run.
+	2. Launches Puppeteer and Scrapes the First 3 Articles
-2. Navigate to Sporza’s search page, search for “AA Gent,” and extract the first 3 article titles and links.
+	   - It navigates to Sporza’s search page, searches for “AA Gent,” and extracts the first 3 article titles and links.
+	3. Compares New vs. Stored Articles
+	   - If any of the newly scraped articles do not match what’s in storedArticles.json, they are considered new.
+	4. Sends a Telegram Message (Only If There Are New Articles)
-3. Format them into a message and send it via the Telegram Bot API using your credentials from `.env`.
+	   - If at least one new article is found, the script formats a Telegram message with the new titles/links and sends it via the Telegram Bot API.
+	5. Updates storedArticles.json
+	   - Regardless of whether there were new articles or not, the script overwrites storedArticles.json with the latest 3 articles so subsequent runs can accurately compare old vs. new.
 ---

 ## Scheduling with Cron